Can You Screw into Wood Filler? (Mar 2023) NEW Guide!

 • Mixing bowl

-So, let’s find out what are the steps you need to follow when applying wood filler to hold a screw.
+Here’s the procedure you need to follow when applying wood filler to hold a screw,

 1. Surface Preparation